MD-MASUD-MIAH/MD-MASUD-MIAH/README.md

 ### 🧑‍💼 My Tech Arsenal
 I’m a passionate full stack web developer focused on building dynamic and user-friendly web applications.
 I love turning ideas into reality using code.

-- 🔭 Currently building a **Parcel Delivery Platform** with full district coverage of Bangladesh
+- 🔭 Currently developing a **Fitness Trainer Web Application** with advanced features like booking, role-based dashboards, and Stripe payment
-- 🛠️ Working with **React, Node.js, Firebase, MongoDB**
+- ⚙️ Learning and working with **Next.js**, **TypeScript**, and modern full-stack tools
-- ✨ Always learning new technologies and improving my skills
+- ✨ Focused on writing scalable, type-safe, and high-performance code

 ---